Build-Week-International-S-S-W/Front-end/README.md

 ## The `Navigation` Bar
 Navigation is present on all pages.
 Users can click Logout, Administration and Home links.

+## The `Signup` Page
+Users are presented this page for Name, Email, Phone, Password details.
+Success on this page brings up Login Page.

+## The `Login` Page
+Users can use same credentials from Signup to login where they will be greeted with a warning before entering the Home Page.

 ## The `Home` Page:
 After a user logs in, they'll be directed to a home page.
 Users are presented a list of all students in the school, and dates of past `[Card edit]` visits.
 Loads all information from the intake form about all Students.